 - 7.1 The same process will be followed whether the DNA is for an assessment or a follow up appointment.
-(For purposes of caring for patients on clozapine, depot medication or on a Community Treatment Order, patients who DNA should be considered as high risk and actioned as per this section.) - 7.1.1 Within the initial hour try to establish contact by telephone to patient by making repeated attempts; in deciding the frequency of the attempts the service user's individual risk assessment should be referred to and updated.
+(For purposes of caring for patients on clozapine, depot medication or on a Community Treatment Order, patients who DNA should be considered as medium/high risk and actioned as per this section.)
+It is vital that when determining risk levels, all types of risk including physical health, social health and self-neglect must be considered. - 7.1.1 Within the initial hour try to establish contact by telephone to patient by making repeated attempts; in deciding the frequency of the attempts the service user's individual risk assessment should be referred to and updated.
 Discuss with a senior; agree a plan as to who and when a further contact must be attempted, considering the need to telephone again, contact their carer or other contacts i.e. neighbour, GP or local A&E departments with the teams concerns.
 All decisions, rationale and actions must be fully documented. - 7.1.2 On review of the risk assessment if no contact has been established and no collateral information can be confirmed pertaining to the service user's welfare from carers and family and friends; continue attempts to make phone contact.
-If no contact then staff must attend the home address, as soon as clinically indicated and agreed with senior staff.
+If no contact then staff must attend the home address if an assessment of risk allows this, as soon as clinically indicated and agreed with senior staff.
+In cases where the home address is unknown or the person is of no fixed abode, attempts should be made to ascertain likely whereabouts by contacting any known friends or family, or by making contact with local homeless or rough sleeper services.
+If likely whereabouts are identified then attempts should be made to attend.
+If it is not possible to identify possible whereabouts then the home address cannot be attended.
+In these cases, the situation should be discussed by the multidisciplinary team to determine the more appropriate course of action.
+This may be to continue efforts to locate the person for an agreed period of time, involve other services to support or to discharge.
 Staff should prioritise workloads accordingly based on risk assessment.
 Staff may want to try and arrange to meet a carer or next of kin at the address that may have prior agreed means of accessing the address.
-At each stage, discuss with a senior, note rationale for decision in progress notes on RiO and action it. - 7.1.3 On attending the home address if when staff members arrive at the home address of the service user there are escalating concerns for safety, staff should refer to the welfare check protocol.
-If staff are unable to access the service user's address with support of a next of kin or a carer, they have the option of asking the Police to support. - 7.1.4 Document; document in progress notes on RiO the details of this discussion, with whom and the rationale for decision made, recording the time the discussion took place.
-Remember to document times as the action occurred, so that the service user's clinical notes reflect a 'live' record.
-For reference, this is further described in the 10 Golden Rules for Record Keeping.
+At each stage, discuss with a senior, note rationale for decision in progress notes on RiO and action it.